Raynos/jsig/README.md

 There is a `3-node_modules.js` example that shows how to use external definitions.
-In this case we pass the `./definitions/` folder that is part of jsig2 and contains stubs for modules defined in node core.
+In this case we pass the `./definitions/` folder that is part of jsig and contains stubs for modules defined in node core.

 This is an example of how to define definitions for modules that you did not author or that are not part of your current code repository.